 A group of ferns also known as ant ferns.

 A lowland species native to the Malaysian Peninsular always found growing associated within mass roots of Platycerium ferns.
 It is only one of a few species that has flattened rhizome with red-brown dots scattered on.
-Its 4-5" sturdy fronds rise from growing tips.
+Its 4-5 inch sturdy fronds rise from growing tips.

 Native to Malaysia and New Guinea.